fbq('track', 'Subscribe', {value: '0.00', currency: 'USD', predicted_ltv: '0.00'});

 Is Swing Trading Good for Beginners?
 Learn how Structure Solves It.

-Beginners often fail for three reasons:
+Beginners often struggle for three main reasons:

-They trade without a framework.
+1. They trade without a framework.

-They let emotions override logic.
+3. They allow emotions to override logic.

-Structure solves all of that:
+Structure effectively addresses all of these challenges:

-Cycles give you timing.
+• Cycles provide you with timing.

-Crossovers give you confirmation.
+• Crossovers give you confirmation.

-Price channels give you location.
+• Price channels pinpoint your location.

 What Beginners Often Ask About Swing Trading